-Nearshore Hardbottom Edge Survey

-The nearshore hardbottom edge (western border of exposed hardbottom areas), or the position of the landwardmost visible border between sand and hardbottom defined by emergent biota, as well as the relief characteristics of the edge, will be mapped by a diver swimming with a differential global positioning system (DGPS).
+Nearshore Hardbottom Edge Mapping Survey (FDEP control monuments R-76 to R-151) The nearshore hardbottom edge (western border of exposed hardbottom areas), or the position of the landward most visible border between sand and hardbottom defined by emergent biota, as well as the relief characteristics of the edge, will be mapped by a diver swimming with a differential global positioning system (DGPS).
 The diver shall tow a radio telemetry buoy with a DGPS antenna mounted on it.
 The buoy shall be on the shortest possible tether, such that the buoy is directly over the diver.
-The positioning system is a survey-grade DGPS which transmits continuous positions to ArcGIS or HYPACK hydrographic survey software on board the survey vessel with correction from a U.S. Coast Guard Navigational Beacon.
+The positioning system is a survey-grade DGPS which transmits continuous positions to ArcGIS software on board the survey vessel with correction from a U.S. Coast Guard Navigational Beacon.
 The locator automatically acquires and simultaneously tracks GPS satellites and precisely measures code phase and Doppler phase shifts and then computes time, latitude, longitude, height, and velocity once per second.
 The positioning data is tracked using the positioning program.
 All data obtained are recorded on the computer's hard disk and copied to external storage at the end of each day.